 The Early History

 Archaeologists have said that the first few settlers of Japan, the Ainu people, used facial tattoos.
-There have also been several documented reports about the 'Wa' people, which is the Chinese name for the Japanese people, who were said to dive into the water in search of fish and shells, and who decorated their entire bodies with tattoos.
-These documents date back to almost 1700 years ago.
+As per the several documented reports date back to almost 1700 years ago, the 'Wa' people, which is the Chinese name for the Japanese people, dive into the water in search of fish and shells, and decorated their entire bodies with tattoos.

 However, the Chinese culture was very highly-developed and for them, the act of tattooing was considered to be barbaric.
 When Buddhism was brought into Japan from China, it also brought along a very strong Chinese influence and thus, tattooing was perceived as negative.
 Criminals were tattooed to identify and punish them in society.